roshnib1/E-commerce-fraud-detection/README.md

 Mouse: Two-Button Mouse
 Monitor: Any
 How to Run
-# Clone the repository:
+# 1.Clone the repository:
 git clone https://github.com/<your-username>/ecommerce-fraud-detection.git

-Install the required libraries: pip install -r requirements.txt
+# 2.Install the required libraries:
+pip install -r requirements.txt
-Set up the database:
+# 3.Set up the database:
 Set up MySQL and create the necessary tables for transaction data.

-Run the application:
+# 4.Run the application:
 python app.py
 Contributing
 Feel free to fork this repository and contribute!
 If you have suggestions or improvements, please open an issue or submit a pull request.

-License
+# License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+# Acknowledgements
 Thanks to the contributors who helped improve the system.
 Inspired by the need for robust fraud detection in e-commerce.